 - assess and review the effectiveness of regulatory projects, education and information programs.

-Dams Safety NSW is committed to regularly reporting priorities and compliance activities.
-We publish our compliance priorities to increase transparency and community confidence in our regulatory activities and increase levels of voluntary compliance.
+Dams Safety NSW is committed to regularly reporting our regulatory priorities.
+We publish our priorities to increase transparency and community confidence in our regulatory activities and increase levels of voluntary compliance.

 Audit program